Hyderabadi Mirch Salan | Mirch Ka Salan || How to Make Hari Mirch Ka Salan with step-by-step photos.

 - 4-5, curry leaves

-- Dry roast the poppy, coriander, sesame, and cumin seeds along with coconut powder over low flame for a minute set aside
+- Dry roast the poppy, coriander, sesame, and cumin seeds along with coconut powder over flame for a minute, et aside

-- In the same pan put the raw onion and roast them for 2-3 minutes over medium-low heat till appearing brown spots on the onion
+- In the same pan, put the raw onion and roast it for 2-3 minutes over medium-low heat till it develops brown spots on the onion.on

-- Put in the grinding jug all roasted whole spices along with onion add little water and blend them till turn into a fine paste
+- Put in the grinding jug all roasted whole spices along with onion, add a little water and blend them till they turn into a fine paste.

-- In the pot add oil and heat it then adds cumin, fenugreek seeds and curry leaves crackle them for a minute then add onion paste
+- In the pot, add oil and heat it, then add cumin, fenugreek seeds and curry leaves.
+Crack the eggs for a minute, then add the onion paste

-- Stir well then add ginger garlic paste, salt, nigella, and turmeric powder stir well, and cook them on medium-low flame until oil is separated
+- Stir well, then add ginger garlic paste, salt, nigella, and turmeric powder.
+Stir well, and cook them on medium-low flame until the oil is separated.r ated.

-- Meantime in the wok heat, the oil and lightly fry all green chillies for 2-3 minutes over low-medium heat drain them out from the oil and keep aside
+- Meanwhile, in the wok, heat the oil and lightly fry all green chillies for 2-3 minutes over low-medium heat.
+Drain them out of the oil and keep them. aside

-- Now put all fried green chillies into the cooked spices and add tamarind pulp
+- No, we put all fried green chillies into the cooked spices and add tamarind pulp.

-- Stir slightly and bring it to a boil then cover the lid and simmer it for 20 minutes over a low flame or until oil comes on top
+- Stir slightly and bring it to a boil, then cover the lid and simmer it for 20 minutes over a low flame or until the oil comes to the top

 Have you any doubts about this blog kindly let me know